spences10/cheat-sheets/git.md

 git push -u origin master
 ```

-The first four commands can be ignored if you have dome more work on the repo than adding a README.md
+The first four commands can be ignored if you have done more work on the repo than adding a README.md

 ## Latest changes from repo to your machine